-§ 5125.1 (repealed), Interspousal remedies
+§ 5125.1 (repealed).
+Interspousal remedies

-5125,1,----(a)-A-opouse--has-a-elaim--against-the--other spouse-for-a-breach-of-the-duty-imposed-by-Section-5125-or 5127-that--results-in-oubstantial-impairment-to--the-elaimant spouse's-present-undivided-one-half-interest-in-the-community estate-
+5125-1---(a) -A -opouse -has-a-claim-against-the-other speuse-for-a-breach-of-the-duty-imposed-by-Section-5125-or 5127-that-results-in-substantial-impairment-to-the-claimant speuse's-present-undivided-one-half-interest-in-the-community estate-

-(b)-A-court-may-order-an-accounting-of-the-property-and obligations-of-the-parties-to-a-marriage-and-may-determine the-rights-of-ownership-in,-the-beneficial-enjoyment-of,-or access-to,-community-property,-and-the-classification-of-all property-of-the-parties-to-a-marriage.

-(e)-A-court-may-order-that-the-name-of-a-spouse-shall-be added-to-community-property-held-in-the-name-of-the-other spouse-alone-or-that-the-title-of-community-property-held-in some-other-title-form-shall-be--reformed--to--reflect--its community--character,--except--with--respect--to--any-of--the following:
+- (b)-A-court-may-order-an-accounting-of-the-property-and obligations-of-the-parties-to-a-marriage-and-may-determine the-rights-of-ownership-in,-the-beneficial enjoyment-of,-or access-to,-community-property,-and-the-classification-of-all property-of-the-parties-to-a-marriage. - (e)-A-court-may-order-that-the-name-of-a-spouse-shall-be added-to-community-property-held-in-the-name-of-the-other spouse-alone-or-that-the-title-of-community-property-held-in some-other-title-form-shall-be-reformed-to-reflect-its community-character,-except-with-respect-to-any-of-the following+ - (1)-A-partnership-interest-held-by-the-other-spouse-as-a general-partner- - (2)--An--interest--in--a--professional---corporation--er professional-association-

-(1)-A-partnership-interest-held-by-the-other-spouse-as-a general-partner.

-(2)--An--interest--in--a--professional--corporation--or professional-association-

-(3)-An-asset-of-an-unincorporated-business-if-the-other spouse-is-the-only-spouse-involved-in-operating-and-managing the-business.

-(4)-Any-other-property, 1f-the-revision-would-adversely affect-the-rights-of-a-third-person.

-(d)(1)-Except-ao-provided-in-paragraph-(2),-any-action under-subdivision-(a)-shall-be-commenced-within-three-years of-the-date-a-petitioning-spouse-had-actual-knowledge-that the-transaction-or-event-for-which-the-remedy-is-being-sought occurred.

-(2)-An-action-may-be-commenced-under-this-section-upon the-death-of-a-spouse-or-in-conjunction-with-an-action-for legal-separation,-dissolution-of-marriage,-or-nullity-without regard-to-the-time-limitations-set-forth-in-paragraph-(1).

-(3)-The-defense-of--laches-may-be-raised-in-any-action brought-under-this-section.

-(4)--Except-as-to-actions-authorized-by-paragraph-(2), remedies-under-subdivision-(a)-apply-only-to-transactions-or events-securring-on-or-after-July-1,-1987.

-(e)-In-any-transaction-affecting community-property-in which-the-concent-of-both-spouses-is-required,-the-court-may, upon-the-motion-of-a-spouse,-dispense-with-the-requirement-of the--other--spouse's--consent--if--both--of--the--following requirements-are-met+

-(1)-The proposed transaction-is-in-the best-interest-of the community.

-(2)--Consent - has - been - arbitrarily -refused - or - cannot - be obtained - due - to - the - physical - incapacity, - mental - incapacity, or - prolonged - absence - of - the - nonconsenting - spouse.
+- (3)-An-asset-of-an-unincorporated-business-if-the-ether speuse-is-the-only-speuse-involved-in-operating-and-managing the-business. - (4) Any-other-property, -lf-the-revision-would-adversely affect-the-rights-of-a-third-person- - (d)(1)-Except-as-provided-in-paragraph-(2),-any-action under-subdivision-(a)-shall-be-commenced-within-three-years of-the-date-a-petitioning-spouse-had-actual-knowledge-that the-transaction-or-event-for-which-the-remedy-is-being-sought occurred- - (2)-An-action-may-be-commenced-under-this-section-upon the-death-of-a-spouse-or-in-conjunction-with-an-action-fer legal-separation, dissolution-of-marriage, or-nullity-without regard-to-the-time-limitations-set-forth-in-paragraph-(1). - (3) The defense of lackes may be raised in any action brought under this section. - (4)-Except -as -to-actions authorized by paragraph -(2), remedies under subdivision (a) apply only to transactions or events-securring on or after July 1, 1987. - (e)-In-any-transaction-affecting-community-property-in which-the-consent-of-both-spouses-is-required,-the-court-may, upon-the-motion-of-a-spouse,-dispense-with-the-requirement-of the--other-spouse's-consent--if--both--of--the--following requirements-are-met+ - (1)-The-proposed-transaction-is-in-the-best-interest-of the-community. - (2)-Gonsent has been arbitrarily refused or cannot be obtained due to the physical incapacity, mental incapacity, or prolonged absence of the nonconsenting spouse. - (f)-Any-action-may-be-brought-under-this-section-without filing--an--action--for--dissolution--of--marriage, --legal separation-or-nullity--or-may-be-brought-in-conjunction-with the-action-or-upon-the-death-of-a-spouse.

-(f)-Any-action-may-be-brought-under-thio-section-without filing--an--action--for--dissolution--of--marriage,--legal separation,-or-nullity,-or-may-be-brought--in-conjunction-with the-action-or-upon-the-death-of-a-spouse.
 Comment.
 The substance of subdivision (a) of Section 5125.1 is continued in subdivision (a) of Section 5125.410 (claim for breach of duty).